 AIC Code Principle Compliance statement N. The Board should present a fair, balanced and understandable assessment of the Company's position and prospects.
 The Audit Committee has considered the Annual Report and Accounts as a whole and believe that the document presents a fair, balanced and understandable assessment of the Company's position and prospects.
-In particular, the Committee has considered the language used in the document to ensure technical terminology is avoided to the extent possible, or where used is suitably explained.
-O. The Board should establish procedures to manage risk, oversee the internal control framework, and determine the nature and extent of the principal risks the Company is willing to take in order to achieve its long-term strategic objectives.
-The Audit Committee reviews reports from the principal service providers on compliance and the internal and financial control systems in operation and relevant independent audit reports thereon.
-The Audit Committee has carried out a review of the effectiveness of the Company's systems of internal control as they have operated since IPO and up to the date of approval of the Annual Report.
+In particular, the Committee has considered the language used in the document to ensure technical terminology is avoided to the extent possible, or where used it is suitably explained.
+O. The Board should establish procedures to manage risk, oversee the internal control The Audit Committee reviews reports from the principal service providers on compliance and the internal and financial control systems in operation and relevant independent audit reports thereon. framework, and determine the nature and extent of the principal risks the Company is willing to take in order to achieve its long-term strategic objectives.
+The Audit Committee has carried out a review of the effectiveness of the Company's systems of internal control as they have operated during the year under review and up to the date of approval of the Annual Report.
 Given the nature of the business, the Company is reliant on its service providers and their internal controls.
 The Audit Committee reviews the Investment Manager's and Administrator's compliance and control systems in operation insofar as they relate to the affairs of the Company.
-As set out in more detail in the Report of the Audit Committee on pages 45 to 47, the Company has in place a detailed system for assessing the adequacy of those controls.
-The Audit Committee's internal control oversight focus is described in more detail in the Audit Committee report on page 47.
+As set out in more detail in the Report of the Audit Committee on pages 61 to 65, the Company has in place a detailed system for assessing the adequacy of those controls.
+The Audit Committee's internal control oversight focus is described in more detail in the Audit Committee report on pages 64 to 65.